dotnet/docfx/docs/designs/conceptual-versioning.md

 #### 4.5 Redirection

-For redirection file, the output also need `monikers` information, which will be used by DHS to do fallback.
+For redirection file, the output file also contains `monikers` information, which will be used by DHS to do fallback.

 #### 5. Dependencies